Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Experiments

+As the training budgets increase, STL's advantages become evident in easier tasks such as TSP, CVRP-20, OP-20, and KP-50.
+However, our method continues to deliver robust results for more difficult tasks like CVRP-100 and OP-100.
 In addition to performance gains, the most notable advantage of our approach is that it does not require prior knowledge of the tasks and is capable of dynamically allocating resources for each task, which is crucial in real-world scenarios.
 When implementing STL, biases are inevitably introduced with equal allocation.
 As demonstrated in Table \ref{tab:results under same budget}, the performance of two distinct allocation schedules can differ significantly: $\text{STL}_{\text{bal.}}$ consistently outperforms $\text{STL}_{\text{avg.}}$ due to the introduction of appropriate priors for STL.
+What's more, the random policy achieves competitive results compared to MTL baselines due to its efficient training strategy (sampling one task at a time).
+It slightly outperforms STL as our method(in small and median budgets) because positive transfer exists between same-type COP during the early stages of model training.
+However, unlike our method which selects tasks that maximize positive transfers across all tasks, the random policy doesn't actively explore and exploit task relationships.
+This lack of strategic task selection explains why it underperforms compared to our approach.